-The Prospective Marriage visa can be lodged with an online application and you must be outside Australia when you lodge this visa and when your visa is granted.
+The Australian marriage visa can be lodged with an online application.
+You must be outside Australia when you lodge this visa and when your marriage visa Australia is granted.

-Before you apply for this visa, ensure you already filed the NOIM (Notice of Intended Marriage) that issue by The Registrar of Birth, Deaths, and Marriages to book your wedding date with a marriage celebrant.
+Before you apply for this visa for marriage Australia, ensure you have already filed the NOIM (Notice of Intended Marriage) that is issued by The Registrar of Birth, Deaths, and Marriages to book your wedding date with a marriage celebrant

-You must marry your prospective spouse during the validity period of your visa and it can take place either in Australia or overseas.
+You must marry your prospective spouse during the validity period of your Australian marriage visa and it can take place either in Australia or overseas

 Your marriage must be valid under Australian law.

-The processing time applies for a Prospective Marriage visa 300 is 14 months to 21 months.
-But it might take longer to process if you don’t fill it correctly or you don’t include all the documents that are needed, that’s why it’s important to know the requirements before you apply for this visa.
+The processing time applied for a marriage visa Australia subclass 300 is6 to 35 months.
+But it might take longer to process if you don’t fill it correctly or you don’t include all the documents that are needed.

-What You Can Do As A Subclass 300 Visa Holder
+What You Can Do As A Marriage Visa Australia Subclass 300 Visa Holder?

-There are some benefits you can get when you hold this visa, such as:
+There are some benefits you can get when you hold this marriage visa in Australia, such as:

 - Enter Australia before you marry your prospective spouse.

-- May leave and re-enter Australia as many times as you wish before your visa expires (nine months after visa grant).
+- May leave and re-enter Australia as many times as you wish before your visa expires (nine or fifteen months after visa grant).